aws/aws-iot-device-sdk-java/README.md

 This will increase Paho's in-flight limit to 100 and allow you to have more in-flight at the same time, giving additional room for sending larger volumes of QoS1 operations.
-Note that these in-flight messages still need to be acknowledged by the server or timeout before they are no longer in-flight, you can just have up to `100` in-flight rather than the default of `10`.
+Note that these in-flight operations still need to be acknowledged by the server or timeout before they are no longer in-flight, you can just have up to `100` in-flight rather than the default of `10`.

 For AWS IoT Core, you can only send a maximum of **`100` QoS1 operations per second**.
-Any messages sent after the first 100 per second will be ignored by AWS IoT Core.
+Any operations sent after the first 100 per second will be ignored by AWS IoT Core.
 For this reason, it is **highly** recommended you perform all operations with a timeout if you increase the maximum in-flight limit, to prevent a situation where you send more than 100 QoS1 operations per second and are waiting on an operation to get